egor-demidov/libgran/Writerside/topics/Example-simulation.md

     git submodule add https://github.com/egor-demidov/libtimestep deps/libtimestep
    ```

-3. Now, we need to configure the build system to search for header files in the installed dependencies.
+3. Now, we need to configure the build system to search for header files in the installed submodules.
 Add the
    following directives to your **CMakeLists.txt** file:

    ```CMake